rainyLeo/frontend-notes/notes/DOM.md

 `window.onload` vs `document.onload`

+## Interface

+- `Element`
+The Element interface represents an object of a Document.

+Inherits properties from its parent interface, Node, and by extension that interface's parent, EventTarget.

+This interface describes methods and properties common to all kinds of elements.
+Specific behaviors are described in interfaces which inherit from Element but add additional functionality.
+For example, the HTMLElement interface is the base interface for HTML elements, while the SVGElement interface is the basis for all SVG elements'

+- `HTMLElement`
+The HTMLElement interface represents any HTML element.
+Some elements directly implement this interface, others implement it via an interface that inherits it.

+DOM elements inherit from an `HTMLElement` constructor.
+By making the HTMLElement prototype accessible, the browsers provide us with the ability to extend any HTML node of our choosing.
+`event.target instanceof HTMLLIElement`

+inherits properties from its parent, Element

+- `Node`
+A Node is an interface from which a number of DOM types inherit, and allows these various types to be treated (or tested) similarly.
+Inherits properties from its parents EventTarget

+- `Document`
+The Document interface represents any web page loaded in the browser and serves as an entry point into the web page's content, which is the DOM tree.

+This interface also inherits from the Node and EventTarget interfaces.

+- `EventTarget`
+EventTarget is an interface implemented by objects that can receive events and may have listeners for them.

+Element, document, and window are the most common event targets, but other objects can be event targets too, for example XMLHttpRequest, AudioNode, AudioContext, and others.

+Many event targets (including elements, documents, and windows) also support setting event handlers via on... properties and attributes.

+- `Event`
+The Event interface represents any event which takes place in the DOM Event()

+many event interfaces based on the main Event interface, such as: CustomEvent, MouseEvent, DragEvent, TouchEvent, FocusEvent, FetchEvent, StorageEvent, MutationEvent, MessageEvent, AnimationEvent...

+- `CustomEvent`
+The CustomEvent interface represents events initialized by an application for any purpose.

+based on Event interface

+vs `Document.createEvent()`: many methods with createEvent are deprecated

 ## Property

-- DOM elements inherit from an HTMLElement constructor.
-By making the HTMLElement prototype accessible, the browsers provide us with the ability to extend any HTML node of our choosing.

 `Node.nodeName`: UpperCase, similar to `tagName`, nodeName will return #text for text nodes while tagName will return undefined.
 `Node.nodeValue`: returns or sets the value of the current node